lizacullis/aleios-turborepo-template/README copy.md

 # Aleios Turborepo Template

 This is an official aleios Turborepo template!
-It has all the cool features turborepo as to offer, but also has all our favorite tools and plugins we know and love!
+It has all the cool features turborepo has to offer, but also has all our favourite tools and plugins we know and love!

 ## Using this example